-Among the recipients of the provision is a 29 year old from Pagani, seriously suspected of being the author of the throwing smoke bomb at bus on which they were travelling fans of Casertana, which caused the vehicle to subsequently catch fire and damaged the building opposite, which housed private homes and commercial activities.
+Among the recipients of the provision is a 29 year old from Pagani, seriously suspected of being the author of the throwing smoke bombs at the bus on which they were travelling fans of Casertana, which caused the vehicle to catch fire and damaged the building opposite, which housed private homes and commercial businesses.

 Other recipients of the measure are three residents in the area of the clashes, authors of the throwing of stones, bottles and blunt objects towards the tifoseria opponent who was walking along the street towards the stadium.

-Finally, some of the perpetrators of the acts of devastation committed near the Paganese stadium, during the transfer to the place where the sporting event was to take place, have been identified; in particular, fringes of ultras from Casertana, brandishing clubs and sticks and throwing stones and blunt objects, allegedly damaged parked cars and police vehicles.
+Finally, some of the perpetrators of the devastation committed near the Paganese stadium during the transfer to the venue for the sporting event have been identified.
+In particular, groups of Casertana ultras, brandishing clubs and sticks and throwing stones and blunt objects, allegedly damaged parked cars and police vehicles.

 Previously, other people had been subject to precautionary measures 9 ultras (7 from Paganese and 2 from Caserta), considered responsible for the same crimes.

-The 15 investigated ultras who were the recipients of the house arrest precautionary custody order issued by the investigating judge of court of Nocera Inferiore as part of the investigation into the clashes between fans of Paganese and Casertana, the Nocera prosecutor's office, led by Antonio Centore, is contesting, to varying degrees, the crimes of resisting a public official, throwing explosive material, blunt objects and smoke bombs, participation in a brawl, violence, resistance and injuries caused, among others, to a carabiniere, with the aggravating circumstance of having committed the facts during a sporting event.
+The 15 ultras under investigation who are the recipients of the house arrest precautionary custody order issued by the investigating judge of court of Nocera Inferiore As part of the investigation into the clashes between Paganese and Casertana fans, the Nocera prosecutor's office, led by Antonio Centore, is charging various charges including resisting a public official, throwing explosives, blunt objects, and smoke bombs, participating in a brawl, violence, resisting arrest, and causing injury to, among other things, a Carabinieri officer.
+The charges are aggravated by the fact that the incident occurred during a sporting event.

-A launch that then caused the next one vehicle fire and damage to a building nearby which hosts homes and commercial activities.
-Other recipients of the measure are three residents in the area of the clashes, authors, according to investigators, of throwing stones, bottles and blunt objects towards the opposing fans who were walking along the street in the direction of the stadium.
+A throw that then caused the next one vehicle fire and damage to a building Nearby, which houses homes and businesses.
+Three other residents in the area of the clashes were also subject to the order.
+According to investigators, they threw rocks, bottles, and blunt objects at opposing fans walking down the street toward the stadium.

 Between the end of January and February, other ultras from the two fan groups were arrested